alfianandinugraha/seletube/README.md

-# Seletube 📺
+i# Seletube 📺

 _YouTube Playlist Downloader_.
 It is powered by https://loader.to/ with Selenium 4 and Microsoft Edge.

 ### Warning 💀

 This app is only for learning purposes.
 I create this app because I want to learn Selenium.
-I tried to write the input form manually, so I learn the Selenium 4.
+I tired to write the input form manually, so I learn the Selenium 4.

 ### How To Run 🚀